Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 ## Evaluation

-`--eval` (default: 1000): accuracy on test set will be calculated and written to tensorboard after each specified number of steps.
-Useful for checking for performance or attention alignments
+`--eval` (default: 0): update word error rate on tensorboard after a number of steps.
+If 0, evaluation is run after each epoch.

 ## Others